Julian-JN/Meme-Captioning/README.md

     - Train
     - Important Note: in the dataset files for each dataset ('dataset.py', 'dataset_flickr.py'), PLEASE comment out the lines at the end of the get_item() function, in the return portion, which start with variable names "all_"

-        To start the training run the 'train.py' file if you want to run meme captioining and 'train_flickr' if you want to run Flickr captioning:
+    These returned variables are only useful during inference, and will crash the program due to batch size To start the training run the 'train.py' file if you want to run meme captioining and 'train_flickr.py' if you want to run Flickr captioning:
         ```bash
         python train.py
+        python train_flickr.py
         ```

 4. Inference and Visualisation of Attention